-99. Chris and Chuck were recently debating whether the Internal Revenue Code is "logical."
+- 99) Chris and Chuck were recently debating whether the Internal Revenue Code is "logical."
 Chris offers that she has briefly reviewed the Code and could hardly understand its organizational structure, if there is one.
-Please describe the basic organization of the code and how understanding its organization may be especially beneficial to the tax researcher.

-The Internal Revenue Code is segregated into subtitles, chapters, subchapters, parts, subparts, and sections.
+Please describe the basic organization of the code and how understanding its organization may be especially beneficial to the tax researcher. - Answer: The Internal Revenue Code is segregated into subtitles, chapters, subchapters, parts, subparts, and sections.
 All existing and any new tax laws are placed in the Code within a specific subtitle, chapter, subchapter, part, subpart, and section of the Code.
 When referencing a tax law, the researcher generally refers to the law simply by its code section.
-Code sections are numbered from 1 to 9833, with gaps in the section numbers to allow new code sections to be added to the appropriate parts of the Code as needed.
-Each code section is further segregated into subsections, paragraphs, subparagraphs, and clauses to allow more specific reference or citation.
+Code sections are numbered from 1 to 9834, with gaps in the section numbers to allow new code sections to be at the appropriate parts of the Code as needed.
+Each code section is further segregated into subsec paragraphs, subparagraphs, and clauses to allow more specific reference or citation.
+One must understand the organization of a code section (i.e., into subsections, paragraphs, subparagraphs, and clauses) to be able to cite the respective law correctly (e.g., IRC Sec.
+162(b)(2)).
+Many provisions in the Code apply only to specific parts of the Code.
+If one does not understand what laws are encompassed in the chapter, it would be very difficult to interpret the code section and determine its applicability to a research question.
+Finally, the Code has been arranged such that, in general, similar code sections are grouped together.
+Understanding this organization allows the researcher to be much more efficient in locating relevant code sections.